aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells.charts/chartpoint/getinnerradiuspx/_index.md

 Gets the inner radius of doughnut slice in units of pixels after calls [Chart.Calculate()](../../chart/calculate/) method.
 Applies to Doughnut chart.

+>Deprecated
+>
+>Use ChartPoint.DoughnutInnerRadius property, instead.
 ```cpp
 int32_t Aspose::Cells::Charts::ChartPoint::GetInnerRadiusPx()
 ```

+## Remarks

+NOTE: This property is now obsolete.
+Instead, please use ChartPoint.DoughnutInnerRadius property.
+This property will be removed 12 months later since June 2024. **Aspose** apologizes for any inconvenience you may have experienced.

 ## See Also